 When transitioning your dog from a processed kibble diet to a natural raw diet, there are many things to keep in mind.
 If your dog has been on a highly processed diet, switching to raw will come as a slight shock to their digestive system.
 Your dog will need time for their stomach to detoxify the built up toxins from a processed diet and adjust to their new diet.
 This is easily accomplished by decreasing the amounts of current kibble and adding in raw dog food until the former food is completely replaced.

 Due to the slight shock to their digestive system, your dog may experience a temporary upset stomach or soft stool, as the body adjusts to the new food.
-To help with this, we recommend sticking to one type of protein in your dog’s meals for at least the first week, and possible longer if they have diarrhea after 7 days.
-Remember, this is new to them so they make take some time to acclimate to their new diet.
+To help with this, we recommend sticking to one type of protein in your dog’s meals for at least the first week, and possibly longer if they have diarrhea after 7 days.
+Remember, this food is new to them so they make take some time to acclimate to their new diet.
 Once your dog has adjusted to the first source of protein, you can introduce the next — again giving them at least a week to adjust.
 When you’ve established a raw diet after a couple months, you can mix things up with different meats each day.
+Giving your dog a variety of proteins is a great idea!

 Follow These Guidelines When Transitioning Your Dog From Kibble To A Raw Diet: